GTHLA Rules and Policies

 c) When recruiting a non-roster goalie to substitute in the playoffs, the team must solicit goalies from their own division, lower division rosters or eligible Free Agent goalies first.
 If none are available, the team may consider recruits from a higher Division’s roster goalies, but must inform the FPC and obtain FPC approval prior to the playoff game.

 2.2.1.
 The highest seeded team always plays the lowest seeded team in a division.

 2.2.2.
 Any team that plays a non-Toronto team during the playoffs must be prepared to play 1 game of that series outside of Toronto (granted the ice-time is available).

 2.2.3.
-Byes: If there aren't either 8 or 4 teams qualifying for the playoffs, the higher seeded teams will have byes past the 1st round.
-Teams earning a bye have the option to pass it to a lower seeded team, but must confirm with the league 2 weeks prior to the playoffs that they will be doing so.
+Byes: Teams earning a bye have the option to pass it to a lower seeded team, but must confirm with the league 1 week prior to the playoffs that they will be doing so.